 How to poach shrimp!
-Our gentle poaching method guarantees shrimp that are perfectly cooked and flavorful.
-In this article, we’ll share how to poach shrimp of various sizes and offer suggestions for enjoying them.
+Our gentle poaching method guarantees perfectly cooked and flavorful shrimp.
+In this article, we share our favorite shrimp poaching liquid and how to poach shrimp of various sizes.

-- A large pot filled with 8 cups of water
+- Water: We use a large pot filled with 8 cups of water to poach shrimp.

 Recommended Cooking Times